Adityon/Adityon/README.md

 - 👀 I’m interested in Python Games
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Iconic Games Like Tetris
-- 📫 How to reach me at My Scratch Account
+- 📫 How to reach me at Discord-
+- @Adityon

 <!---